FeatureImg

 Create your next OG image

 Use the size that platforms expect, keep copy minimal, and preview before you ship.
-When you are ready to build the asset, start from the Open Graph format page or open the OG editor preset to pick a template and export at the correct dimensions.
+When you are ready to design, start from the OG Image Generator.